CancerCollaboratory/dockstore-tool-bamstats/README.md

 `Dockstore.yml` which is used by the [Dockstore](https://www.dockstore.org) to register this container and describe how to call BAMStats for the community.

+This repo is archived in favour of https://github.com/dockstore/dockstore-tool-bamstats

 ## Validation

 This tool has been validated as a CWL draft-3 and v1.0 CommandLineTool.